mwanji/humpty/README.md

 * Get it by calling `servletContext.getAttribute(Includes.class.getName())`
 * Add the result of `Includes#generate("example.css")` and `Includes#generate("example.js")` to your HTML template

-### Processing Bundles vs. Assets
+#### Processing Bundles vs. Assets

-The pipeline works differently when an entire bundle is requested, as opposed to a single asset.
-Exactly how differently depends on what processors are running in your pipeline.
+The pipeline works differently when an entire bundle is requested (`example.js`), as opposed to a single asset (`example.js/app.js`).
+Typically, bundles are requested when running in production and individual assets are used to make development easier.

+The differences depend on what processors are running in your pipeline.
 Here are a few examples:

 * a compiler might produce a source map for a single asset, but not for a bundle
 * a minifier might run only for bundles